SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/02-Integer-Types.md

 [video src="https://videos.softuni.org/hls/Java/Java-Fundamentals-Methods-And-Arrays/01.Java-Fundamentals-Data-types-and-variables/EN/interactive-java-fundamentals-data-types-and-variables-16-integer-literals-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-Integer literals are numbers, which do not have a floating point part. **541** is a literal value by that definition.
-A
+Integer literals are numbers, which do not have a floating point part.

+**541** is a literal value by that definition.

 They can be represented in a few different ways, which are not as intuitive: